-Within five years of the introduction of the mechanical OM-1 and, two years later, the electronic OM-2, the other members of the now Big 5 (Minolta, Pentax, Nikon, and Canon) had all brought out their own downsized and/or lighter weight models.
-5 years seems an eternity in today's marketplace, but back then product cycles normally lasted much longer.
+Within five years of the introduction of the mechanical OM-1, followed three years later by the electronic OM-2, the other members of the now Big 5 (Minolta, Pentax, Nikon, and Canon) had all brought out their own downsized and/or lighter-weight models.
+Five years seems like an eternity in today's marketplace, but back then product cycles normally lasted much longer.
 Take, for instance, the Pentax Spotmatic.
 Introduced in 1964, with slight updates in 1971 and 1973, it maintained its layout and dimensions and gained 20 grams of weight until its discontinuation in 1976, 12 years later.
 The Minolta SR-T 101, which came out in 1966, was produced in the same basic form for 15 years.
 For over 14 years, the Nikon F hardly changed.
 Product development also took much longer, without all of the computer modelling and simulation available today.
-Prototypes were hand-built and tested, and re-built and re-tested many times before being put into production.
+Prototypes were hand-built and tested, and re-built and re-tested many times, before being put into production.
 So, the fact that within 4 to 5 years these companies all brought out new models, often replacing a full-size model that was only 2 or 3 years old, speaks volumes as to the disruption the OMs caused.

-Next up, Pentax, who had prided themselves on producing the lightest and tidiest SLRs from the Big 4.
+Next up, Pentax, who had prided themselves on producing the lightest and tidiest SLRs among the Big 4.
 In 1975, Pentax finally brought their lens mount up to date by adopting the K-bayonet mount.
-The KX was the top-of-the-line fully manual Pentax.
+The KX was the top-of-the-line, fully manual Pentax.
 It was a very close match for the OM-1 capability-wise, and even exceeded it in some parameters.
-Nevertheless, it only lasted 2 years, and it's replacement in the lineup, the MX was first available only 1 year later, in 1976.
+Nevertheless, it only lasted two years, and its replacement in the lineup, the MX, was first available only one year later, in 1976.
 And the MX was 135 grams lighter.
 And 7mm narrower.
 And 8.5mm shorter.
 And 2.5mm thinner.
 What could possibly have prompted Pentax to prove such a point?!
-That was the power of the OM-1 ;-).
+That was the power of the OM-1 :-).
 Pentax had already realized the need for change before the KX came on the market, but it was too far along in development, and they needed to get the K-mount cameras into production as soon as possible.
 So the K-bodies were really a stop-gap measure while they accelerated development of the M-bodies.
-Without the OM-1, Pentax would have still had the lightest SLRs: the KX was 80 grams lighter than the Minolta SR-T 102; 120 grams lighter than the Canon FTb-N; and a spritely 135 grams lighter than the Nikkormat FT2.
+Without the OM-1, Pentax would have still had the lightest SLRs: the KX was 80 grams lighter than the Minolta SR-T 102; 120 grams lighter than the Canon FTb-N; and a sprightly 135 grams lighter than the Nikkormat FT2.
 In the gallery below you can see the difference between the K-series (represented by the KM) and the M-series (represented by the ME Super).

-Now we come to Nikon, the purveyors of the professional-level heavyweights the F & F2 and their junior brethren the Niko/Nikkormats (FTn & FT2).
+Now we come to Nikon, purveyors of the professional-level heavyweight F & F2 models and their junior brethren, the Niko/Nikkormats (FTn & FT2).
 Nikon tended to be (and still tends to be ;-)) the most conservative of the big Japanese SLR makers.
-Their priorities have reflected the desire to have rugged and reliable bodies that could handle pro-level abuse, which inevitably led to larger, heavier bodies than those of other manufacturers that catered more to the amateur market.
-Yet, in 1977, only 2 years after they had brought out the Nikkormat FT2 as their most advanced mechanical amateur (and pro backup) body, here was a brand new model, the FM.
-The FM would give rise to one of the longest-lived families in the Nikon stable, the FM/FE/FA series, which were produced into the 21st century.
+Their priorities have reflected the desire to have rugged and reliable bodies that could handle pro-level abuse, which led to larger, heavier bodies than those of other manufacturers that catered more to the amateur market.
+Yet, in 1977, only two years after they had brought out the Nikkormat FT2 as their most advanced mechanical amateur (and pro backup) body, here was a brand new model, the FM.
+The FM would be the progenitor of one of the longest-lived families in the Nikon stable, the FM/FE/FA series, which were produced into the 21st century.
 Its most noticeable difference from the FT2?
 A loss of 6mm in width and height and 200 grams of weight!
 Ironically, the FM would forgo the Nikkormat's lens mount located shutter speed ring (which Olympus had adopted for the OMs as a space-saving measure) for the more common top-deck mounted dial.
 The FM and its progeny (the FM2 & FM2n) would prove rugged and reliable enough that they became the ubiquitous backup bodies for Nikon pros through the end of the film era.
 Reasons why?
 Their simplicity, fully mechanical shutters, and last but not least, there was less to pack around in a bag than having a second or third F-series body would entail.
 Thanks to Maitani-san :-).